ELISH0014/SALES-ANALYSIS-/README.md

 ### Limitations

 - There was absence of cost of production
-- i had to remove all zero values
+- I had to remove all zero values